 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with uterine cancer.
 Use the menu to see other pages.

 This section explains the types of treatments that are the standard of care for uterine cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+Clinical trials may also be an option for you, which is something you can discuss with your doctor.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
-Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
-Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-Descriptions of the common types of treatments used for uterine cancer are described below, followed by an outline of treatments based on the stage of the disease.
+Descriptions of the common types of treatments used for uterine cancer are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, your overall health, age, and personal preferences, including whether or how treatment will affect your ability to have children, called fertility.
-Uterine cancer is treated by 1 or a combination of treatments, including surgery, radiation therapy, chemotherapy, and hormone therapy.
-Combinations of treatments are often recommended, but they depend on the stage and characteristics of the cancer.
+Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, your overall health, your age, and personal preferences.
+This includes whether or how treatment will affect your ability to have children, called fertility.
+Uterine cancer is treated by 1 or a combination of treatments, including surgery, radiation therapy, and systemic treatments using medications.
+Combinations of these cancer treatments are often recommended, but they depend on the stage and characteristics of the cancer.